Return to site

 D: So if they break that down the line are you allowed to divorce them?

 O: Yeah, so divorce is allowed.
-Well, it used to be only a man was allowed to divorce a woman, but now they have a rule in the middle east where you can file a lawsuit to get a divorce, as a woman.
+Well, only a man is allowed to divorce a woman, but now they have a rule in the middle east where you can file a lawsuit to get a divorce, as a woman.
 If they picked up smoking, even just having really bad breath all the time.
 If they’re not being financially responsible, things like that.
 If they’re not holding up their part of the bargain, you can say I’m done.
 They have an option for women to get out of the relationship.
 For men they can just say we’re divorced and the divorce just happens.
 If you divorce 3 times, you can’t marry her again unless she marries someone else first.

 D: Wait… does that happen often that a guy will divorce you then marry you again then divorce you two more times then want to marry again?